swap357/blog/content/post/draft42-fn-calling-gpt.md

 comments = true
 +++

 I've been working on a simple chatbot app using Streamlit.
-Frustrated by the lack of a simple, easy-to-use chatbot, that would allow function-calling with local models, I decided to build my own.
+Sensed a lack of a simple, easy-to-use chatbot, that would allow function-calling with local models, I decided to build my own (learning exercise).
 This project is intended to serve the following purposes:
 - Utilizes Streamlit to create interactive frontend components, providing a seamless user experience.
 - Functions within the application are defined as Pydantic models, leveraging the 'instructor' framework for enhanced structure and validation.
 This helps switch between different GPT models with ease- openAI as well as local models with ollama.
 - Experiment with different GPT models and their capabilities to handle choices of tools, function-calling and context-understanding.